 Here is the original story from 2014 that updated the Gerber situation at that point in time and also discussed Peerless a bit.
 I will keep the story up for historical purposes:

 Today — an update on the colors and styles of retro color toilets available from Gerber and Peerless.
 The Gerber has been a favorite — but reader Heidi tipped us to a few recent changes to their line up — which led us to this update on the options to procure potties in retro pastels — including pink, light blue, harvest gold, beige, bone and gray — and in round or elongated bowl styles.

-I asked my PR contact for Gerber, Linda Bendt, who confirmed Heidi’s tip.
-Linda writes:
+I asked my PR contact for Gerber, who confirmed Heidi’s tip.
+Gerber PR wrote:

 We retired a few of our colors this year including Almond, Spanish Gold, Regal Blue and Citron Yellow.
 We do still offer White, Biscuit, Bone, Bahama Pink, Jamaican Beige, Silver and Dawn Blue.

 We replaced the Bahama Pink round front Viper toilet with a Compact Elongated Viper toilet HE-21-519-21.
 This has the added comfort of an elongated toilet, but it still fits in a round front space.
 Bahama Pink, Jamaican Beige, Silver and Dawn Blue are all now only available in the Compact Elongated Viper.